sajari/website-search-integration/README.md

 });
 ```

-#### Search Session End
+#### Search Event

-There are 3 events that signal the end of a search session.
-You can subscribe to this individually or all at once.
+There are 3 situations that can trigger a search event.
+You can subscribe to them individually or all together.
+Determining what constitutes a search in  Search events indicate the end of a search session.

 **Individually:**